 - Video team to record the event (view: MAVHACK 2017 MAVHACK 2018)

 - MAVHACK t-shirts, posters, promotional materials and survival packs

 - Presentation showcase day

-Presentation day will showcase the outcomes from both regional MAVHACKs will be held in Melbourne on 6 September.
-Chaired by David Bartlett (former Premier of Tasmania), the event will be attended by MAV executives and Board members, Council and State Government representatives, event partner organisations and other VIPs.
+Presentation day will showcase the outcomes from both regional MAVHACKs will be held in Melbourne on 4 September 2020.
+The event will be attended by MAV executives and Board members, Council and State Government representatives, event partner organisations and other VIPs.